is squaring off with the Big Bad

-- One notable serious example is in episode 26 of the first series, during Myotismon's first confrontation of the Digi-Destined.
-All of the Digi-Destined's Digimon attack Myotismon as "Brave Heart" plays.
-This music abruptly stops when Ikkakumon's Harpoon attack hits Myotismon and creates an explosion, seemingly taking him out, only for Myotismon to jump out of the cloud of dust and saying "Do you think you've won?", before proceeding to beat up the Digi-Destined's Digimon.
+- One notable serious example is in episode 26 of the first series, during Vamdemon's (Myotismon) first confrontation of the Digi-Destined.
+All of the Digi-Destined's Digimon attack Vamdemon as "Brave Heart" plays.
+This music abruptly stops when Ikkakumon's Harpoon attack hits Vamdemon and creates an explosion, seemingly taking him out, only for Vamdemon to jump out of the cloud of dust and saying "Do you think you've won?", before proceeding to beat up the Digi-Destined's Digimon.

 - The second Digimon movie, Our War Game, has another serious example.
 "Brave Heart" starts playing as Agumon and Gabumon Warp Evolve into War Greymon and Metal Garurumon.
 When Infermon evolves into Diablomon and attacks Patamon and Tentomon as it's evolving, the music cuts out.
 When the two Ultimates/Megas go on a Roaring Rampageof Revenge, the music picks back up, only to start skipping on "show me your brave heart", signaling the connection's lag and War Greymon's weakening before it completely cuts out when Taichi crashes the computer.

 - Played with in Magical Girl Lyrical Nanoha A's.
 During her first battle with the Wolkenritter, Nanoha is trying to use Starlight Breaker to open the way for reinforcements for her friends.
 During the charging, the music plays to the fullest... until a certain hand rises from her chest, absorbing her magical power.
 The subversion?.
 She still shoots.
 And it was glorious, accompanied by the music playing to the fullest again.